et/clamshell/README.md

     cmd "echo FOOBAR"

 If you definitely need to split your environment up, take this approach.

+#### Pitfall

-Another approach you might have considered is to create multiple generated files and source each one.
+Another approach you might have considered is to generate multiple files and source each one.

-DON'T!
+__DON'T!__

 In tcsh, appending to an environment variable that doesn't exist throws an error.
-There is an internal mechanism in clamsehll that detects if an environment variable doesn't exist.
+There is an internal mechanism in clamshell that detects if an environment variable doesn't exist.
 If it doesn't it creates one and sets it to an empty string before appending.

-So the previous example would generate the following statements in tcsh:
+So the previous example would generate the following statements:

     setenv CLASSPATH ""
     setenv CLASSPATH ${CLASSPATH}:~/java
     echo FOOBAR

+This can cause some headaches if more than one file is generated.

+*Rule of thumb: generate one file, source one file.*

 ### Conversion on the fly